 CAAT Humane Education and CAAT Reduction Grants

-The Johns Hopkins Center for Alternatives to Animal Testing (CAAT) is now accepting proposals for the 2024 Reduction and Humane Education Grants.
+The Johns Hopkins Center for Alternatives to Animal Testing (CAAT) is no longer accepting proposals for the 2024 Reduction and Humane Education Grants.
+Updates for the 2025 session will be made available soon.

 CAAT’s Beyond Classical Refinement Program, led by Kathrin Herrmann, PhD, has been awarding two annual grants for Reduction of animal experiments and for humane education.
 The Reduction Grant is given to a research project that helps reduce animal use by identifying areas of research and testing where animal models lack reproducibility and translational value.
 The Humane Education Grant is awarded for the development of animal-free training resources for veterinary, medical or laboratory courses.
 Each grant includes prize money of $6,000 USD.